| Item | English Language Problematic | Quantonics' Quantum Remediation

 is one of these consequences, in our view, toward

+better.
 However, classically, Darwin's natural selection yet suffers

 some major issues.
 We doubt that Darwin saw adaptation as an